XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 }
 ```

 In this example the last validated ledger sequence number is 10268596 (found under `result.state.validated_ledger` in the response).
 Note also this example indicates a gap in ledger history.
 The server used here would not be able to provide information about the transactions applied during that gap (ledgers 10256383 through 10256411).
-If configured to do so, the server will eventually retrieve that portion of the ledger history.
+If configured to do so, the server eventually retrieves that part of the ledger history.

 #### Construct the Transaction

 `rippled` provides the [sign method](reference-rippled.html#sign) to prepare a transaction for submission.
 This method requires an account secret, which should only be passed to trusted `rippled` instances.
-This example issues 10 FOO (a made-up currency) from a gateway to another Ripple account.
+This example issues 10 FOO (a made-up currency) to another Ripple address.

 Request: